delacruz-dev/react-feature-toggle/README.md

 const MyToggledApp = ToggleApp(MyApp, toggles);
 ```

 The way to provide the array of toggles is up to you, but keep in mind that the user of your app will need to provide the toggles somehow.
-In the following example, I'm providing a `Promise` function that returns an array of feature toggles on being fullfilled:
+In the following example, I'm providing a `Promise` function that returns an array of feature toggles on being fullfilled.
+In production, it may be a good idea your togles from a configuration file, or a dedicated service.
+Also, keep in mind that you might implement some logic to decide which toggle are you activating to every of your users.
+The following is just for illustrative purpose only:

 ```javascript
 new Promise(resolve => {